-Ostium Primum defect is a less common type of ASD with approximately 15 % of cases.
-The defect is positioned in the lower part of interatrial septum (the level of endocardial cushion).
-The defect is often associated with a defect in the basal part of the ventricular septum which leads to abnormalities of the mitral valve and the tricuspid valve such as the single atrioventricular valve and the cleft mitral valve.
+Ostium Primum defect is a less common type of ASD which comprises of about 15 % of cases.
+The defect is positioned in the lower part of the interatrial septum (the level of endocardial cushion).
+The defect is often associated with a defect in the basal part of the ventricular septum which leads to abnormalities of the mitral valve and the tricuspid valve such as the single atrioventricular valve as well as the cleft mitral valve.
 An important associated extra-cardial pathology is Down’s syndrome.

-Sinus Venous defects account for up to 10 % of all ASD cases and are presented by a defect in the upper atrial septum that is involving the superior cava vein junction, or in the rare cases inferior cava vein.
-The most common manifestation of sinus venous defect is anomalous pulmonary venous return, mainly right upper pulmonary vein.
+Sinus Venous defects account for up to 10 % of all ASD cases and are presented by a defect in the upper atrial septum that involves the superior vena cava vein junction, or in the rare cases inferior vena cava vein.
+The most common manifestation of sinus venous defect is anomalous pulmonary venous return, mainly the right upper pulmonary vein.

 Coronary Sinus defect is a rare form of interatrial communication presented as a variable size defect between the coronary sinus and the left atrium.
 It is in majority of cases associated with a persistent left superior vena cava and an atrial septal defect of the coronary sinus type.
-This type of defect is frequently a part of a more complex cardiac malformation.
+This type of defect is in most cases part of a more complex cardiac malformation.

 Most of the symptoms of atrial septal defects are attributed to left-to-right shunting.
 This can only happen with moderately large to large atrial septal defects but very rarely with small atrial septal defects.